World’s largest virtual agentic engineering & quality conference

 TypeBest ForExamples from This ListTypical Pricing

-Jira-NativeTeams already using Jira who want test management inside Jira, not a separate toolTestFLO and other Jira-native add-ons$10-30/user/month via Atlassian Marketplace
+Jira-NativeTeams already using Jira who want test management inside Jira, not a separate toolTestFLO, Xray, Zephyr ScalePriced per Jira user via the Atlassian Marketplace

-Standalone CloudTeams that need full test lifecycle management independent of any project management toolQase, Testmo, Kualitee$24-38/user/month
+Standalone CloudTeams that need full test lifecycle management independent of any project management toolQase, Testmo, TestRailPer-user subscription tiers

-Lightweight/ManualSmall teams or non-technical testers who need simple checklist-style test trackingTestpad, TestLodge, Testiny, TuskrFree tier or $10-17/user/month
+Lightweight/ManualSmall teams or non-technical testers who need simple checklist-style test trackingTestpad, TestLodge, Testiny, TuskrFree tier or low per-user pricing

-Enterprise ALMLarge organizations needing compliance, audit trails, and multi-project governanceSpiraTest, Aqua ALMCustom pricing, typically $50+/user/month
+Enterprise ALMLarge organizations needing compliance, audit trails, and multi-project governanceSpiraTest, Aqua ALM, PractiTestCustom enterprise pricing

 For a dedicated look at no-cost options, see our free test management tools roundup.